Noah L Schroeder, Ph.D.

 Millett 459, 3640 Colonel Glenn Hwy, Dayton, OH 45435-0001

 Noah L. Schroeder, Ph.D. is a Professor of Educational Technology and Instructional Design.
-His research interests are broadly focused on how we can design and use technologies to improve teaching and learning.
-As part of this work, he is interested in how perceptions of the learning environment may influence learning outcomes.
-At the present time, Dr. Schroeder is primarily focused on the design of pedagogical agents (virtual characters/virtual humans), refutation text, and the use of wearable sensors.
-He conducts experimental research as well as systematic reviews and meta-analyses.
+His research interests are broadly focused on how we can design and use technologies to improve teaching, learning, and human productivity.
+At the present time, Dr. Schroeder is primarily focused on the design of AI-powered pedagogical agents (virtual characters/virtual humans) for supporting students' persistence, academic resilience, and collaboration as part of the INVITE AI Institute.
+In addition to his work around agents, Schroeder's work also examines how we learn from and build trust with technology through various approaches such as refutation text and social cues, as well as the use of wearable sensors for supporting learning.
+He conducts experimental research as well as systematic reviews and meta-analyses, and conducts research around AI-enhanced and non-AI systems.

 Publications